Negotiation Skills In International Business

 Focus On The People

 Since China is a deeply relationship-oriented country, where the people and their relationships are of higher priority than the task itself, you must think of a good relationship as a starting point, and act accordingly during your negotiation process.
 This influences many aspects of your communication while you are negotiating in China.
 First, in the meaning that whatever you are trying to achieve, people come first.
-You establish a good relationship first, a strong bond and trust, and only then you turn to the cold facts.
+You establish a good relationship first, a strong bond and trust, and only then do you turn to the cold facts.

 And focusing on the people comes with a second meaning as well: you pay attention to the group dynamics.
-It’s a good idea to identify who the decision maker is, and also who are the persons in the group who usually have a say in the decision, and can influence the outcome.
+It’s a good idea to identify who the decision-maker is, and also who are the persons in the group who usually have a say in the decision, and can influence the outcome.

 Read Between The Lines

 The Chinese like to wrap it nicely.
 Precisely because the relationship comes first, a lot of thought goes into how you express yourself as not to cause any awkwardness.
-One thing is to learn expressing yourself in such way, and another is to understand their communication.
+One thing is to learn to express yourself in such a way, and another is to understand their communication.
 Pay attention, and know that you will not hear a certain cold “no”, but you will get a beautifully dressed and diplomatically put “no”, if that is the case.

-If you are used to straightforward, yes-or no communication, forget that, and look for the subtle signs and expressions when developing your negotiation skills for China.
+If you are used to straightforward, yes-or-no communication, forget that, and look for the subtle signs and expressions when developing your negotiation skills for China.

 Be Modest And Patient

-There are countries where talking about how great your company is and how much you’ve achieved, how big a vision you have, and generally having an ultra-confident appearance are the essentials of a good negotiation, but not in China.
+There are countries where talking about how great your company is and how much you’ve achieved, how big a vision you have, and generally having an ultra-confident appearance are the essentials of good negotiation, but not in China.
 Here being humble can go a long way.
 This doesn’t mean shying away of course, but it does mean that when you are negotiating, you might look better if you tend to say less and keep it low.
 Modesty is valued here, and so is patience.